nategood/httpful/README.md

 # 📯 Httpful

 A Chainable, REST Friendly Wrapper for cURL with many "PSR-HTTP" implemented inferfaces.
-In the background it will use [PHP Curl Class](https://github.com/php-curl-class/php-curl-class/), so that we use a well tested and stable wrapper around cURL.

 Features